QJR-Herman-Molodyks/QJR/README.md

 - 🛡️ Security Updates
 - 🟢 System Optimization
 - 🔐 Guests now can't: create, delete, rename, copy, merge, move, etc. with files/directories
-- 🗂️ Added other file types recognizing
+- 🗂️ Added more file types for recognizing
+- 🌳 Now you can run a File Tree with "tree"
+- 🧮 Added new calculator function: "calc <expression>" instead of eval
 - 🔧 Other system improvements and minor changes